 Even with those differences, credit scoring models typically look at five major factors in determining scores.
 Those factors are:

 - Payment history.
 This is the biggest factor in your credit score, making it critical to make your payments on-time and consistently.
-This factor includes whether or not you run late on payments as well as whether you have delinquent accounts, foreclosures or collections accounts on your report.
+This factor includes whether you run late on payments as well as whether you have delinquent accounts, foreclosures or collections accounts on your report.

 - Credit utilization.
 This is how much of your revolving credit limit you are currently using.
 For example, if you have credit cards with a total limit of $5,000 and you currently have total account balances of $2,500, then your credit utilization rate is 50%.
 Typically, the lower your credit utilization rate, the better.